jorgenhenrichsen/SwiftAudio/README.md

 player.add(item: audioItem, playWhenReady: true) // Since this is the first item, we can supply playWhenReady: true to immedietaly start playing when the item is loaded.
 ```

-When a track is done playing, the player will load the next track and update the queue, as long as `automaticallyPlayNextSong` is `true` (default).
+When a track is done playing, the player will load the next track and update the queue.

 ##### Navigating the queue
 All `AudioItem`s are stored in either `previousItems` or `nextItems`, which refers to items that come prior to the `currentItem` and after, respectively.
 The queue is navigated with: